rascalmicro/rascal-www/_static/basic-tutorial-timers.markdown

-(Note: for now, to get this tutorial to work, you have to add <code>from uwsgidecorators import *</code> to your <code>server.py</code> and add the actual uwsgidecorators.py library to your <code>/usr/lib/python2.6/site-packages</code> directory.
-In the long run, this will already be installed on all Rascals.)

 ## Basic tutorial: timed events ##

 Most of the time when you're working with the Rascal, you want stuff to happen in response to web requests.
 Sometimes, you'd like something to happen constantly in the background, regardless of any web activity.
 The way to do that is using timed events.